 Cabin Life at The Heart

-Campers are placed into cabins or bunks based on their age division.
+Campers are placed into cabins based on their age and grade in school.
 Younger campers share smaller living quarters with a typical five-to-one camper-to-counselor ratio, a single bathroom, and a closet.
 As campers grow older, the cabin grows larger.
-Our oldest age division may have up to 12 campers and four counselors within one tepee—with bigger bathrooms!
+Our oldest age division may have up to 12 campers and three counselors within one cabin—with bigger bathrooms!

 There are five different age divisions at The Heart.
 Tepees are grouped according to division and campers are assigned to tepees according to age as of Sept.
 1, in an effort to keep girls with their grade level (special requests otherwise should be made well in advance of the term).
 Divisions have special activities each session.